drensin/Remixatron/Web UI/README.md

 # Connecting

 Just navigate to http://localhost:8000 with a browser running on the same machine as the server.
-If you want to connect from another maching on your LAN, then you'll need to edit the cors.cfg file to allow it.
+If you want to connect from another machine on your LAN, then you'll need to edit the cors.cfg file to allow it.
 For example, suppose your computer is named *mymachine.local*, the correct CORS config to allow it and localhost will be:

     {
 	"ORIGINS":["http://localhost:8000",